sonic-net/SONiC/doc/nat/nat_design_spec.md

 - Subnet based NAT
 - Hairpinning traffic with NAT
 - Dynamic Destination NAT/NAPT based on the Pool and ACL bindings
+- Dynamic NAPT for protocol types other than TCP/UDP/ICMP.
 - NAT64 to translate traffic between IPv6 and IPv4 hosts
 - VRF aware NAT
 - NAT on fragmented IP packets arriving at the NAT router
-- Error handling of the failed NAT entries in the hardware.
+- Error handling of the failed NAT entries in the hardware
 - ALG support